 One may not touch Chametz throughout Pesach, unless while destroying it.
+[On Shabbat and Chag, there is the additional concern of Muktzah.]
 One may also not eat at the same table as a non-Jew eating Chametz, even if they are not acquainted, and even if there is a Heker (item serving as a reminder) in between.

-One must prevent a gentile employee (such as a household-helper) from bringing Chametz onto his premises.
+One must prevent a gentile employee from bringing Chametz onto his premises.
 A gentile who is not an employee may enter with Chametz and eat it on site, provided that one doesn't thereby assume any responsibility for the Chametz.
 One must also ensure that the gentile removes the Chametz from the premises as soon as he leaves, and the area must be cleaned.